How To Create Work-Life Balance

-It might be an obvious call to mute some of your phone notifications or turn off your phone when you want to focus, but there are apps that can help you either block out distractions when working, or mute any work notifications when you leave the office.
+It might be an obvious call to mute some of your phone notifications or turn off your phone when you want to focus, but there are apps that can help you either block out distractions and limit internal communication alerts when working, or mute any work notifications when you leave the office.
 Enter Freedom.
 Freedom can block distracting websites or apps from your devices to help you focus on the task at hand, or just foster a sense of freedom from your devices.
 It’s super helpful when you want to temporarily “remove” apps from your phone, like Gmail or Facebook.

 Splashtop is a way to remotely connect to any desktop or laptop.
 You might be thinking “why would I want to be connected when I’m trying to improve my work-life balance?”
 Good question.
 The answer is simple: flexibility.
 With Splashtop, you can work off of your work computer from the comfort of your own home.
 You don’t have to be chained to your desk — you can work remotely or in the way that is most beneficial to you.
 Splashtop makes that easier than ever.